United Kingdom

 Drivers in the United Kingdom only use their car horns to warn others of a danger.
 Avoid using your car horn to express gratitude to other drivers for giving way, as using your car horn like this will confuse local drivers or cause a misunderstanding.
 It is customary to raise a 'high-five' to persons that give way.

 You can use your Barbadian driving licence to drive any type of small vehicle listed on your licence (for example cars, motorcycles or vans) for up to 12 months from the date you last entered the United Kingdom.
 The vehicle may have up to 8 passenger seats and must not exceed 3.5 tonnes in weight.
-Visitor driving permits do not exist in the United Kingdom and are not required.
+Visitor driving permits are not required and you do not need an International Driving Permit.

 Make sure you have appropriate car insurance.
 If you are planning to rent a car, make sure you are hiring a vehicle from a registered business as they are responsible for arranging car insurance on your behalf.